-Threat Protection M1: mobile handset theft The secret key is protected by the Pin or the Biometric fingerprint.
+Threat Protection M1: mobile handset theft The secret key is protected by the Pin or the Biometric.
 The Pin is not known by the attacker.
 No data derived from the Pin is stored in persistent memory, mitigating any brute force attack on it even with full mobile equipment reverse and analysis.
 Pin can only be validated by submitting the generated OTP to the authentication server, the server enforce strict retry counter management in a secure environment, blocking the account after a defined number of false OTP.
-Biometric fingerprint verification is provided by the mobile equipment manufacturer.
+Biometric verification is provided by the mobile equipment manufacturer.
 Access control to keys to unlock the secret to generate OTP is enforced by the platform into hardware-backed keystore.
 Secret key for OTP as well as application's data are sotred encrypted into the mobile equipment.
 M2: Brute force No data derived from the Pin is stored in persistent memory, mitigating any brute force attack on it even with full mobile equipment reverse and analysis.
 Pin can only be validated by submitting the generated OTP to the authentication server, the server enforce strict retry counter management in a secure environment, blocking the account after a defined number of false OTP.
-The product relies on mobile equipment for biometric fingerprint Cryptographic secret uses state-of-the art recommendation on key strength and cannot be brute forced.
-M3: Access to asset during cryptographic operation This attack requires a rooted mobile handset and a dedicated malicious application installed on the mobile handset.
-The Ezio Mobile Protector enforce a proper wiping of all assets at the end of usage.
+The product relies on mobile equipment for biometric Cryptographic secret uses state-of-the art recommendation on key strength and cannot be brute forced.
+M3: Access to asset during This attack requires a rooted mobile handset and a dedicated malicious cryptographic operation application installed on the mobile handset.
+The Mobile Protector enforce a proper wiping of all assets at the end of usage.
 Secret key for OTP computation are managed in the native part of the product (not in Java layers).
 Support security functions make attacks on the field more complex (root detection, hook detection, tamper detection, debugger detection, emulator detection, overlay detection).
-M4: Threats on the Ezio Mobile Protector uses standard OTP algorithms, reviewed by authentication code experts.
-Replay is not possible and is enforced in Authentication Server.
-M5: Secret key interception during provisioning All the communications between the Ezio Mobile Protector and the Ezio Mobile EPS are encrypted with MPP (the Gemalto proprietary Mobile Provisioning Protocol) and TLS protocols.
+M4: Threats on the Mobile Protector uses standard OTP algorithms, reviewed by experts. authentication code Replay is not possible and is enforced in Authentication Server.
+M5: Secret key interception All the communications between the Protector OATH SDK and the during provisioning Mobile EPS are encrypted with MPP (the Thales DIS proprietary Mobile Provisioning Protocol) and TLS protocols.
 M6: Pin and/or password theft Useless without the secret key stored on the mobile equipment.
 M7: Secret key cloning A copy of the secret key stored on the mobile equipment cannot be used on another one since the volatile environment key is unique by mobile.
-A copy of the secret key without Pin is useless and keys involves into the Biometric fingerprint are protected into hardware-backed keystore.
+A copy of the secret key without Pin is useless and keys involves into the Biometric are protected into secure enclave.